Skip to content

 What happens when you apply for standard breathing space?

-Once you are in breathing space, all creditors who have been included will be informed and they must stop most collection or enforcement activity.
+Once you are in breathing space, all creditors who have been included will be told and they must stop most collection or enforcement activity.

 Breathing space will last for 60 days as long as you remain eligible.
 Once the breathing space ends, creditors will be able to collect the debt in the usual way.